projectexpert/pmis/crm_project/README.rst

 CRM tasks and CRM leads connected to project, crm cases tab on project view.
-In a project oriented company, every activity and comunication is part of a project thus all the leads and opportunities can be tracked also from the project form and since the issues are also a source of project communications, they're
+In a project oriented company, every activity and communication is part of a project thus all the leads and opportunities can be tracked also from the project form and since the issues are also a source of project communications, they're